 It is perhaps the fastest way to get to the city center.

-Both buses make more than 15 stops across the heart of the city center, including Temple Bar, Trinity College, O’Connell Street and Heuston Station.
-See the schedule for both here.
+Buses make many stops across the heart of the city center, including Temple Bar, Trinity College, O’Connell Street and Heuston Station.
+See the schedule for all of them here

-Enjoy free Wifi, USB charging points and an onboard toilet.
+Enjoy free Wifi, USB charging points and an onboard toilet (available for longer journeys only).

 Purchase tickets online or on the bus using your bank card, or Apple or Google Pay.
 Cash is not accepted.